 When it comes to productivity, it is also important to consider employees will pick a job which suits them.
 If a workplace offers flexible working and the employee prefers this, they may find themselves more productive when working from home.
 In contrast, those who prefer a full-time office role will opt for a job that allows them to be in the office full-time, making them more productive than if they were forced to work from home.

 Challenges in keeping remote work secure

-Implementing flexible working in the workplace can be advantageous but it has its fair share of challenges.
+Most companies use employee time tracking software to track employees' activity while implementing flexible working in the workplace.
+Implementing flexible working can be advantageous but it has its fair share of challenges.

 This is the notion that employers will favour those in their vicinity compared to remote workers creating an inequitable and unfair work environment regarding promotions and other aspects of the workplace.
 Proximity bias is natural as it evolves from building rapport and trust with those closest to us.

 This can impact the productivity and satisfaction of employees who are remote however you can take steps to reduce this by using centralised communication platforms allowing everyone the same access to information, as well as implementing fair and target-based appraisal.

 Flexible working can impact your organisation's culture.
 Remote employees may not be as tight, which may be evident in the quality of projects completed.
 Effective communication is necessary, especially in early-stage companies.
 Promoting cohesion through socials, designated office days, and non-work-related meetings.

 Employees are all different and function optimally in other circumstances.
 Unfortunately, there isn't a one fits all approach, so it is vital to be aware of your company's objectives and your employee's needs.
 If you are thinking about implementing flexible working, think about the challenges which can arise and how you can minimise any risks.